 But the biggest shock of the day arrived when Murugan Ashwin, an unknown 25-year old leg-spinner’s name was announced.
 Ashwin has never played an IPL match, has only played three first class matches and six domestic Twenty20s.
 But the Rising Pune Super Giants had obviously seen something in him which no one else had – the 25-year old Ashwin was sold for Rs 4.5 crore, 45 times his base price.

-may be India, but pace is pace
+5. It may be India, but pace is pace

 India is generally considered to be a spinner’s paradise and a pace bowler’s graveyard, but the eight franchises thought otherwise.
 Almost every IPL team ensured that they picked up at least one valuable pace asset, thus demonstrating that irrespective of the conditions, a good pace bowler is worth his weight in gold.

 The Gujarat Lions were the frontrunners in this regard, opting for the fiery pace of South Africa’s Dale Steyn, along with the Indian medium-pace duo of Praveen Kumar and Dhawal Kulkarni.
 Kings XI Punjab were subdued through the day but their one big buy of Rs 6.5 crore was former Chennai Super Kings fast bowler Mohit Sharma.
 The Kolkata Knight Riders decided to opt for the left-arm pace of Jaidev Unadkat while Mumbai Indians emerged with the exciting Nathu Singh, a promising young fast bowler from Rajasthan.